inyoungc99/inyoungc99/README.md

 <h1 align="center">Hi, I'm Hailey(In-Young) Chang</h1>
 <h3 align="center">A senior, studying computer science at the University of Michigan〽️</h3>

-- 🌱 I’m an incoming DevOps Engineer on the Public Cloud team at Charter Communications.
+- 🌱 I’m an incoming DevOps Engineer on the Public Cloud team at Charter Communications

 - 💬 Ask me anything about Cloud and Programming overall!